OpenDSA/OpenDSA/RST/en/CS5040slides/Testing.rst

    * Testing: Recognizing that you have a specific bug

    * Debugging is hard!
 Testing is harder.
-You probably don't have a lot of experience with testing.
+You may not have a lot of experience with testing.

    * JUnit tests are meant to help you test, and to help you **not** spend